jdlph/Path4GMNS/README.md

 14. Deprecate node_sum as hash index in column generation (v0.8.0)
 15. Optimize class ColumnVec, setup_agents() in class Network, and column generation module (i.e., colgen.py) (v0.8.1)
 16. Deep code optimization in column generation module with significant performance improvement (v0.8.2)
-17. Let users control which speed to use in accessibility evaluation (either the free speed of an agent specified in settings.yml or the link free flow speed defined in link.csv) (v0.8.3)
+17. Let users choose which speed to use in accessibility evaluation (either the free speed of an agent specified in settings.yml or the link free flow speed defined in link.csv) (v0.8.3)
+18. Supports transportation equity evaluation (v0.8.3)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).